contactandyc/another-c-library/11_red_black_tree.md

   same number of black nodes.

 My additional rules for clarification which are based upon the first 5 rules.
-- If a node has one child, it must be red
+- If a node has one child, it child must be red
 - The parent of a red node must be black
 - The black height of any leaf node must be the same (another way of stating 5)